 By doing this I knew that I could keep the house, put a roof over Ethan’s head, make ends meet.
 By maintaining a dignified silence I knew that I was better than all the other players in the game; and this gave me confidence.
 So when the fear told me what a silly cow I had been I could tell it to fuck off, and let go of it’s hand.

 As the time went on I cried because by the third week of Danny being with ‘her’, I knew that my off button was starting to get ready to switch.
 I was exhausted from it all and wanted to move forward.
 I had been engaged before, I had been married before, and in both cases as the time wore on, and their behaviour continued, I switched off.
 It was not what I wanted so I switched off.
 I can remember even today crying to the man I was engaged to: saying that I loved him so much, but that I knew that one day that love would just switch off because I was not happy.
 It did, and I was the one who eventually called time.
 I knew this was happening with Danny, and I recently commented to a friend about this, after reading his fantastic post.
 You can read it here and I was so afraid of that.

-But then Danny came back: and as a result so did my fears: I feared that he would choose her over me.
-When he actually returned home I feared he would go back to her.
-When we went to the house to collect his stuff I feared he would not come back with me.
+But then Danny came back: and as a result so did my fears: I feared that he would choose ‘her’ over me.
+When he actually returned home I feared he would go back to ‘her’.
+When we went to the house he had rented with ‘her’ to collect his stuff I feared he would not come back with me.